-- The candidate's evaluation and reflection of their activities, e.g. - What happened - What they had expected to happen - What were the things that surprised them, or didn't go fully as intended - What would they do differently next time - What have they learnt about how they work and their practice in relation to the activities conducted. - The candidate's knowledge and understanding of leadership and management within a children's care, play, learning and development environment, explored through their involvement in the assessment activities.
-This could lend itself to supporting the discussion with questions such as, - Why did you know that? - What lead you to take that approach? - What were your considerations at that point?
+- The candidate's evaluation and reflection of their activities, e.g. - What happened - What they had expected to happen - What were the things that surprised them, or didn't go fully as intended - What would they do differently next time - What have they learnt about how they work and their practice in relation to the activities conducted. - The candidate's knowledge and understanding of leadership and management within a health and social care environment, explored through their involvement in the assessment activities.
+This could lend itself to supporting the discussion with questions such as, - Why did you know that? - What led you to take that approach? - What were your considerations at that juncture?

 Table 1 below lists all the discussion points that must be covered.
 There are eight main discussion points.
 These are designed to elicit responses which are targeted to specific areas of the qualification standard and work practices.
-This helps ensure consistent coverage of qualification content for all candidates.
+They help to ensure consistent coverage of qualification content for all candidates.